 Sell Rules

-I really like this approach because it provides you with clear, binary entry / exit signals and it removes all emotions, gut-decisions, second-guessing etc.
+I really like this approach because it provides clear, binary entry/exit signals and removes all emotions, gut decisions, and second-guessing.

 Stock data is sourced from Alpha Vantage.